jschneider23/FullStackDemo/README.md

 An example of some parameters that **can't and should not be combined** are **fromDate and toDate** *(only get options contracts expiring between these dates)* and then a completely different **expMonth**.
 Since these **both specify a time period of valid options contracts**, the time periods will almost always **conflict** and therefore **should not be combined**.
 While they technically can be combined from the API's perspective, this doesn't make any sense when using the API as a data source, so the **app UI disables the Expiration Month field if a date is entered into the Expriations From/To Date and vice versa**.

 The functionality issue arose when combining **numContracts** *(renamed to <b>numStrikes</b> in code and UI as this parameter actually specifies the number of strike prices returned, with each strike price having one or two associated contracts depending on contractType setting)* and **range** *(in/out/near-the-money or all possible contracts)*.
-If a **range value other than ALL, SAK, SNK, or SBK** *(SAK, SNK, and SBK are unsupported by the app as I noticed late in development that they apparently did nothing regardless of what other values were and were not set, even changing between them with the exact same settings did nothing)* is sent to the API, the value of **numContracts is completely ignored** and the **response will be the exact same regardless of what numContracts value it is given**.
+If a **range value other than ALL, SAK, SNK, or SBK** *(SAK, SNK, and SBK are unsupported by the app as I noticed late in development that they apparently did nothing regardless of what other values were and were not set despite earlier preliminary testing, even changing between them with the exact same settings did nothing to alter any results whatsoever)* is sent to the API, the value of **numContracts is completely ignored** and the **response will be the exact same regardless of what numContracts value it is given**.
 This is not the functionality that is expected and takes away a control feature I want the user to have.
 Since I can't edit the API source code, I came up with a different solution.

 ##### _Solution: the trulyApplyFilters function_